cosc2336-ds-alg/assg07/README.md

 Also before starting to implement this weeks assignment, note the new `growListIfNeeded()` private member function.
-This week we are enhancing the `List` to be able to dynamically grow and shrink, but being able to add and remove items from the list.
+This week we are enhancing the `List` to be able to dynamically grow and shrink by being able to add and remove items from the list.
 Because of this requirement, the memory management of our list of `values` is a bit more complicated now.
 We need to be able to grow the size of the dynamically allocated array of `values` if it is currently full.
 This is where the new `growListIfNeeded()` function comes in.
 There is also a new member variable named `allocationSize`.

 For this implementation of the `List` user defined type, the `size` of the list will not necessarily be the same as the amount